DamianRasilewicz/VAGLogsViewer/README.md

 ## Features

- 1. Simply and usefully User Dashboard,
+ 1. Simply and usefully User Dashboard
- 2. Uploading a Logs files made by VAG-COM (CSV file),
+ 2. Uploading a Logs files made by VAG-COM (CSV file)
- 3. Possibility of adding the car from which the Logs come,
+ 3. Possibility of adding the car from which the Logs come
- 4. List of User's Logs,
+ 4. List of User's Logs
- 5. List of User's cars,
+ 5. List of User's cars
- 6. Last uploaded Log,
+ 6. Last uploaded Log
- 7. Editing User profile,
+ 7. Editing User profile
- 8. List of other User's Logs,
+ 8. List of other User's Logs
- 9. Admin profile to Users and uploaded Logs management.
+ 9. Admin profile to Users and uploaded Logs management

 ## User flow